Best things to do in Egypt

 10. Explore the catacombs of Kom El Shoqafa

-Beneath the Karmous quarter of Alexandria are the spookiest tombs in Egypt.
-With a bizarre fusion of pharaonic, Greek and Roman funerary motifs these tombs reflect the city’s ancient diversity.
+Underneath the Karmous quarter of Alexandria, you'll find the spookiest tombs in Egypt.
+These tombs have a unique mix of pharaonic, Greek, and Roman designs, showing the city's ancient diversity.

 The catacombs kom el shoqafa, top tourism sights in Alexandria Egypt © Justina Elgaafary/Shutterstock